kohlerb1/MouseChat/UseCaseDoc.md

 Below are the features we want our messanger app to have.
 They are separated into use cases and each have a sequence diagram and activity diagram associated with them.

 ## 1) User Login
     Summary: The user is able to login to their existing account, currently only with their username.
-With a valid login, they will be taken to thier messanger app home page
+With a valid login, they will be taken to thier messenger app home page

     Basic Course of Events:
         1) Student enters their username in the login page

-        2)Once they click "Submit" they will be taken to the corresponding account's homepage
+        2) Once they click "Submit" they will be taken to the corresponding account's homepage

     Alternative Paths: N/A

-    Exception paths: If their is no username connected to the one entered, or they entern nothing into the username field, their access will be denied, and an error message will appear.
+    Exception paths: If there is no username connected to the one entered, or they enter nothing into the username field, their access will be denied, and an error message will appear.

     Trigger: Entering an existing username and clicking "Submit"